 For case reports and case summaries that were not accepted, the Credentials Committee will provide feedback to the candidate detailing why the case was unsuitable.
 If the committee identifies the case as eligible for revision and resubmission, the candidate is strongly advised to follow the committee's feedback to increase the likelihood the case may be accepted when resubmitted.
 Upon resubmission, the entire case summary or case report will be reviewed and scored in its' entirety.
 There is no guarantee that a resubmitted case will be accepted even if the weaknesses or deficiencies in the originals are addressed.
 In situations where either the case itself is not commensurate with ABVP standards or the report/summary has extensive flaws, the committee may recommend against resubmission.
 Approximately 50% of first-time applicants' credentials are accepted.
-Successful applicants often have requested an ABVP mentor to guide them through the application process.
-To request a mentor to assist with your credentials application, use the following link: https://abvp.com/veterinary-certification/specialist-process/
+Successful applicants often have had an ABVP mentor guide them through the application process.
+To request a mentor to assist with your application, go to https://abvp.com/veterinary-certification/specialist-process/.

 Applicants have no more than three (3) years and three (3) attempts to successfully complete credentialing.
-Applications that fail three (3) times are no longer eligible for revision and resubmission.
-If applicants wish to make another attempt, an entirely new credentials application and application fee are required.
-The new application cannot include any previously submitted case reports, case summaries, publications, or applicant evaluation forms.
+Applications that fail three (3) times are not eligible for revision and resubmission.
+Additional attempts to credential must be an entirely new credentials application and application fee.
+The new application cannot include any previous case reports, case summaries, publications, or applicant evals.